The Emergence Process in Corn

 Email address: rnielsen

 uccessful germination alone does not guarantee successful emergence of a corn crop.
 The coleoptile must reach the soil surface before its internal leaves emerge from the protective tissue of the coleoptile.
-Growth stage VE refers to emergence of the coleoptile or first leaves through the soil surface (Ritchie et al., 1993).
+Growth stage VE refers to emergence of the coleoptile or first leaves through the soil surface (Abendroth et al., 2011).

 As with all of corn growth and development, germination and emergence are dependent on temperature, especially soil temperature.
 Corn typically requires from 100 to 120 GDD (growing degree days) to emerge.
 Under warm soil conditions, the calendar time from planting to emergence can be as little as 5 to 7 days.
 Under cold soil conditions, emergence can easily take up to four weeks.

 Elongation of the mesocotyl elevates the coleoptile towards the soil surface.
 The mesocotyl is the tubular, white, stemlike tissue connecting the seed and the base of the coleoptile.
 Technically, the mesocotyl is the first internode of the stem.

 Useful Tip: Mesocotyls have the physiological capability to lengthen from at least a 6-inch planting depth.
 Realistically, corn can be planted at least three inches deep (if necessary to reach adequate moisture) and still emerge successfully.

 As the coleoptile nears the soil surface, exposure to the red light wavelengths of solar radiation causes a change in the supply of one or more growth hormones from the coleoptile to the mesocotyl tissue and mesocotyl elongation comes to a halt (Vanderhoef & Briggs, 1978).
 Since the depth at which the emerging seedling senses red light is fairly constant, the resulting depth of the crown (base) of the coleoptile is nearly the same (1/2 to 3/4 inch) for seeding depths of one inch or greater.